Nshupp/Nshupp/README.md

 - 👋 Hi, I’m @Nshupp
-- 👀 I’m interested in Cybersecurity, Guitar, and Street Photography.
+- 👀 I’m interested in Cybersecurity.
 - 🌱 I’m currently learning Website Development.
 <!---
 Nshupp/Nshupp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.